OE-FET/Origin-Scripts/README.md

 #### The `offset` parameters

+We mentioned earlier that sometimes an offet is used, in which case the left and right voltage limits become `Vgmax+offset` and `Vgmax+minRangeLength+offset` respectively.
+This is because there are cases cases when the Rolling Regression function can fail.
+One such case is when `Idmax` and `Vgmax` do not coincide and another is when `gm,max` (the slope of the `Id/SQRT(Id)` curve) and `Vgmax` do not coincide.
+Two separate offsets, `offset1` and `offset2` are used to shift the window to lower voltages (i.e., to the right along the x-axis) in each of these two cases.

+The `RollingRegression` function checks and applies both offsets, first `offset1` and then `offset2`.
+The offsets are summed into a new variable (`offset = offset1 + offset2`) and the voltage limits for the linear fit are shifted.

+The offset-related **parameters** are:

+- `autooffset`: Setting it to `1` will enable the automatic offset calculation.
+Setting it to `0` will disable it.
+- `offset`: Manual setting of the offset value, in case `autooffset` is set to `0`.
+Common offset values include `20` for `IDTBT` and `0` for `N2200` OFETs.
+The default value is `10`.
+If `autooffset` is set to `1` this parameter is meaningless, as the offset will be automatically determined.

 ##### Offset 1: When `Idmax` and `Vgmax` do not coincide
 There are cases cases when taking the left integration limit to be `Vgmax` will cause the Rolling Regression to fail.
 One such case is when `Idmax` and `Vgmax` do not coincide.
 This is presented in the following image: